ohir/here/README.md

 # here
 `import "github.com/ohir/here"`

-Package here provides three debug printer functions: Dump, Printf, and If.
+Package here provides three debug printer functions: Dump, Printf, and Pif.

 When used direct, those functions write to the os.Stderr; if guarded by the Verbose function they can write to any io.StringWriter provided or be turned off (substituted with a noop versions).
 It is possible to simultanously have many sets of Here printers - each set writing to distinct destination.